skettee/chat-vibe/README.md

-# Chat Boom
+# Chat Vibe

-Chat Boom is a more friendly and emotional chatbot than other LLM's.
+Chat Vibe is a more friendly and emotional chatbot than other LLM's.
 The character AI will respond your request in a way that makes sense to you.

 ![screenshot01](./doc/screenshot_01.jpg)